 MINISTRY OF SHIPPING NOTIFICATION

-New Delhi, the 14th July, 2017
+New Delhi, the xx/xx/xxxx (Date)

-G.S.R.
-883(E).—In exercise of the powers conferred by section 457 read with section 99 of the Merchant Shipping Act, 1958 (44 of 1958) and in supersession of the merchant Shipping (Continuous Discharge Certificate-cum-Seafarers Identity Document) Rules, 2001, except as respects things are done or omitted to be done before such supersession, the Central Government hereby makes the following rules, namely:
+G.S.R. xx.—In exercise of the powers conferred by section 319(1) read with section 62(2)(b) of the Merchant Shipping Act, 2025 (24 of 2025) and in supersession of the merchant Shipping (Continuous Discharge Certificate-cum-Seafarers Identity Document) Rules, 2017, except as respects things are done or omitted to be done before such supersession, the Central Government hereby makes the following rules, namely:

-Short title, commencement and application.—(1) These rules may be called the merchant Shipping (Continuous Discharge Certificate) Rules, 2017.
+Short title, commencement and application.—(1) These rules may be called the merchant Shipping (Continuous Discharge Certificate) Rules, xxxx.

 They shall come into force after one hundred and eighty days front the date of their publication in the Official Gazette.